Concurrent Composition for Differentially Private Continual Mechanisms: Application (Continual Monotone Histogram Query Problem)

 \begin{definition} Let $d, T\in \N$ and let $q:\N^d \to \N$ be a function that is monotone in its input.
-In the (differentially private) \emph{continual monotone histogram query problem}, a continual mechanism $\cM$ receives $T$ inputs of row vectors $x^1,\dots, x^T$, each in $\{0,1\}^d$.
-Define $\sim$ to be a neighbor relation on $\left(\zo^d\right)^*$ where two input streams are neighboring if they are identical except for a single step.
-Differential privacy for $\cM$ is defined with respect to this neighbor relation (see Remark~\ref{rem:neighbor-to-adaptive-ver-func}).
+In the (differentially private) \emph{continual monotone histogram query problem}, a continual mechanism $\cM$ receives $T$ inputs of row vectors $x=(x^1,\dots, x^T)$, each in $\{0,1\}^d$.
+Differential privacy for $\cM$ is defined with respect to the neighbor relation $\sim_H$ defined as follows (see Remark~\ref{rem:neighbor-to-adaptive-ver-func}).
+For $T\in\N$, two input streams in $\left(\zo^d\right)^T$ are neighboring if they are identical except for a single step.
 The output of $\cM$ at each time step $t$ is (an additive approximation to) $q(t)=q((\sum_{\ell=1}^t x_i^\ell)_{i\in[d]})$. \end{definition}

-\begin{definition} Recall function $q:\zo^d\to \R$ and neighbor relation $\sim$ from Definition~\ref{def:histogram-problem}. $q$ is said to be \emph{$1$-sensitive} if $\max_{x^0 \sim x^1}|q(x^0)-q(x^1)|$ is at most $1$. \end{definition}
+\begin{definition} Recall function $q:\zo^d\to \R$ and neighbor relation $\sim_H$ from Definition~\ref{def:histogram-problem}. $q$ is said to be \emph{$1$-sensitive} if $\max_{x^0 \sim_H x^1}|q(x^0)-q(x^1)|$ is at most $1$. \end{definition}